-By Kadir Mohmand for Veterans Today
+By Kadir Mohmand for VT

 The U.S. government’s appointment of war criminals/terrorists and war profiteers to continue its occupation of Afghanistan, ethnic cleansing and war against Afghan villagers will not lead to peace nor a “win” for the United States.
 The appointment of JSOC General Austin Scott Miller, Mr. Zalmay Khalilzad ,Rashid Dostum and Gulbuddin Hekmatyar, with their past records of war crimes and war profiteering, will result in a lot more terrorizing of Afghan villagers, billions more in war profiteering and corruption, and the escalation of war crimes in Afghanistan by U.S. forces with its JSOC and CIA paramilitary, its puppets, thugs and agents/mercenaries.